CtrlAustin/magilist.js/README.md

 # magilist.js
-An easy to use list generator for your website
+An easy to use multi-list generator for your website

 ## How to Use:
 * Add magilist.js to your project anywhere you'd like
 * open magilist.js and edit the user elements to fit your needs
 * Style to your needs!
 * its reccomended to keep list.json in the project root but it can be moved under advanced elements
+* you can now add more lists by creating divs with the id of the list name!

 ## Current HTML Layout
 majilist generates its lists in one set way at the moment